WWVB: History

 LF and VLF (very low frequency) broadcasts have long been used to distribute time and frequency standards.
 As early as 1904, the United States Naval Observatory (USNO) was broadcasting time signals from the city of Boston as an aid to navigation.
 This experiment and others like it made it evident that LF and VLF signals could cover a large area using a relatively low power.
 By 1923, NIST radio station WWV had begun broadcasting standard carrier signals to the public on frequencies ranging from 75 to 2,000 kHz.

 These signals were used to calibrate radio equipment, which became increasingly important as more and more stations became operational.
 Over the years, many radio navigation systems were designed using stable time and frequency signals broadcast on the LF and VLF bands.
-The best known of these navigation systems was the now-obsolete Loran-C, which allowed ships and planes to navigate via reception of 100 kHz signals broadcast from multiple transmitters.
+The best known of these navigation systems is the now-obsolete Loran-C, which allowed ships and planes to navigate via reception of 100 kHz signals broadcast from multiple transmitters.

 What is now WWVB began as radio station KK2XEI in July 1956.
 The transmitter was located in Boulder, Colorado, and the effective radiated power (ERP) was just 1.4 watts.
 Even so, the signal was able to be monitored at Harvard University in Massachusetts.
 The purpose of this experimental transmission was to show that the radio path was stable and the frequency error was small at low frequencies.

 In 1962, the National Bureau of Standards (NBS) — now known as National Institute of Standards and Technology (NIST) — began building a new facility at a site near Fort Collins, Colorado.
 This site became the home of WWVB and WWVL, a 20 kHz station that was moved from the mountains west of Boulder.

 The site was attractive for several reasons, one being its exceptionally high ground conductivity, which was due to the high alkalinity of the soil.
 It was also reasonably close to Boulder (about 80 km), which made it easy to staff and manage, but much farther away from the mountains, which made it a better choice for broadcasting an omnidirectional signal.